mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

    sudo singularity build <NAME_CONTAINER> <YOUR_RECIPE_FILES>

 .. warning:: You always need to use sudo when you build a container from a recipe.
+As there is no access to sudo on the cluster, a personal computer or the use singularity hub is needed to build a container

 Build recipe on singularity hub